jabrena/plantuml-to-png-mcp/docs/requirements/design/PlantUMLTool_Class_Diagram_Documentation.md

 ---

 *This class diagram represents the current state of the PlantUML to PNG CLI Tool architecture as of December 2024.
-The design emphasizes simplicity, testability, and clear separation of concerns while maintaining the flexibility for future enhancements.*
+The design emphasizes HTTP-based communication, clear separation of concerns, and maintainability while eliminating local system dependencies.*